appsmithorg/appsmith-docs/.github/drafts/16521/16521-Code-Scanner-Outline.md

   * Video

-# Add to Canvas

-Elaborate on the steps to add the widget to canvas.

 # Usage

 Explain the functionality in brief and provide some use cases where this widget can be helpful to the user.